GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 <a href="https://www.daytrading.ltd/learning/major-currency-pairs-in-forex-trading">Major pairs forex</a> currency are the most traded in the forex market.
 Due to their large trading volume compared to other pairs, they are actively traded among market players.
 They are popular among retail traders, especially scalpers and daytrader due to their liquidity, which often leads to tighter spreads, making it easier for traders to execute trades and reduce their trading costs.

+   <strong>Pros:</strong>
+   * Tight spread most of the time leads to low trading costs.
+   * Most volatile pairs.
+   * Best for scalping trading strategy.

+   <strong>Cons:</strong>
+   * Not suitable for swing trading strategy.
+   * Lots of economic data that need to be aware of.

 #### Minor forex pairs

 Minor forex pairs have lower trading volumes, making them less volatile than major forex pairs that result in a wider spread, making them unsuitable for scalping trading strategies.
 Typically, long-term traders choose to trade these pairs because their nature aligns with their trend-following trading strategy.